May 15, 2025

 Posted March 15, 2017 by admin

-We are happy to announce that Shane Carnine has joined the firm.
-He brings valuable expertise to Hassakis & Hassakis, P.C. as a past special assistant attorney general and former trial lawyer for the defense bar.
-His 15 years of experience will be put to good use fighting for the rights of those adversely affected by the negligence of others.
+We are happy to announce that Shane Carnine has join the firm.
+He brings valuable expertise to Hassakis & Hassakis, P.C. as a past special assistant attorney general.
+Former trial lawyer for the defense bar.
+His 15 years of experience will be put to good use fighting for the rights of those adversely affect by the negligence of others.

-Like Mr. Humbrecht, Mr. Carnine also has a history of an attorney in the family, and Mr. Carnine was recently featured as an Emerging Lawyer in Leading Lawyers magazine.
+Like Mr. Humbrecht, Mr. Carnine also has a history of an attorney in the family.
+Mr. Carnine was recently feature as an Emerging Lawyer in Leading Lawyers magazine.

-In that article, Mr. Carnine talked about listening to his father analyzing the next step to take with respect to court proceedings and he is quoted as saying that he “passively absorbed that information for years, which was a very unusual way to start the business.”
+In that article, Mr. Carnine talk about listening to his father analyzing the next step to take with respect to court proceedings.
+He is quote as saying that he “passively absorb that information for years.
+Which was a very unusual way to start the business.”

-Before joining Hassakis & Hassakis, P.C., Carnine worked for his father’s firm for 6 years alongside his dad, before the elder Carnine retired in 2010 after 37 years of practicing law.
-In the article, Shane credits his father, who was inducted as a fellow of the American College of Trial Lawyers, as being instrumental in teaching Shane and being his mentor for a number of decades.
+Before joining Hassakis & Hassakis, P.C., Carnine work for his father’s firm for 6 years alongside his dad.
+Before the elder Carnine retire in 2010 after 37 years of practicing law.
+In the article, Shane credits his father, who was induct as a fellow of the American College of Trial Lawyers.
+As being instrumental in teaching Shane and being his mentor for a number of decades.

-The article also quotes from one of Carnine’s former clients, and has a reference to some insight provided by a retired judge for the 4th Judicial Circuit.
-Judge Hitpas, who now serves as a mediator in some of Carnine’s cases, noted that Shane is “a good, hardworking young lawyer” who is “a very good advocate for his clients.”
-One of those former clients is quoted in the article as explaining that Shane assured him that “everything was going to be fine, and he wasn’t kidding.”
+The article also quotes from one of Carnine’s former clients.
+Has a reference to some insight provide by a retire judge for the 4th Judicial Circuit.
+Judge Hitpas, who now serves as a mediator in some of Carnine’s cases.
+Note that Shane is “a good, hardworking young lawyer” who is “a very good advocate for his clients.”
+One of those former clients is quote in the article as explaining that Shane assure him that “everything was going to be fine, and he wasn’t kidding.”

-The full text of the article can be found here.
+The full text of the article can be find here.

 Carnine is a past president of the Jefferson County Bar Association.